dendronhq/dendron-site/vault/dendron.rfc.2-managed-publishing.md

 ## Pricing
 - Publishing one public workspace will be free.
 - Publishing with additional features will have a nominal monthly fee with tiered pricing depending on feature set

+## FAQ

+### What if I want to publish using my own provider?

+Dendron generates static assets and you'll always be able to publish using any host that can serve static content (aka all of them).
+Dendron managed publishing is about giving users a simplified one click solution to selectively publish notes that is maintained to be always up to date with the latest Dendron release.